Plume-org/docs/source/installation/with/docker.html.md

 ```

 You should edit the freshly created `.env` file as it contains the configuration
 of your Plume instance.
-The two first options especially should be modified.
+The options at the top especially should be modified.

 Once it's done, you can finalize the installation.